RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 R itself does not necessarily need to be installed for this to work.
 Tha ROS-Examples package can be found [here](https://github.com/avehtari/ROS-Examples).

+If so desired, direct use of the Stata files is also possible as the Stata to .csv file conversion scripts mentioned above show.

 ## Approach

 The approach taken in ROSBase.jl and associated projects is different from StatisticalRethinking.jl.

 In StatisticalRethinking.jl I attempted to create an intermediate layer to convert Stan and Turing mcmc results to a set of common functions.
 I am no longer happy with the complexity that introduced.
 In ROSBase.jl all functions work on DataFrames.
 It's up to the notebooks to create appropriate DataFrames.

+If this approach turns out an improvement I will consider updating the [StatisticalRethinking](https://github.com/StatisticalRethinkingJuliaROSTuringPluto projects SR2StanPluto.jl and SR2TuringPluto.jl in a similar way.

 ## Issues, comments and questions